Battle of South Shanxi (1940): Counterattack Operation in South Shanxi (15 May until 20 June 1940)

 As the pressure on southeast Shanxi eased, commander-in-chief Wei Lihuang took the opportunity to order his First Military Front to launch counterattacks to recover lost territories, with the offensive centered in southeast Shanxi.
 The Japanese Army believed that Chinese forces in south Shanxi had suffered a devastating blow in the previous South Shanxi operation and did not expect the sudden Chinese offensive.
 Since the 37th and 41st Divisions were still fighting at the Xiangning Front, the South Shanxi Front was defended by only the 36th Division.
 The Japanese First Army quickly ordered the other two divisions to return and counterattack the attacking Chinese troops.

 On May 15, the 14th Army attacked Yangcheng and engaged Japanese troops in the southwestern suburbs.
 On May 20, the 27th and 71st Armies cooperated to surround Japanese soldiers of the 36th Division in Jincheng.
 The two armies launched numerous attacks on the city but were unable to achieve any success due to the enemy's strong defensive positions and heavy artillery support.
 On May 27, the 93rd Army captured Xianwengshan (仙翁山), drawing away a detachment from the 41st Division.

 In south Shanxi, the 4th Army Group remained engaged in battles with the 37th Division along the Baishuling (柏樹嶺) and Huangcaopo (黃草坡) lines.
 The 5th Army Group was also in confrontation with a part of the Japanese division at Xia County.
-To support the Chinese counteroffensive in the east, the 15th Army launched a series of attacks at Jiang County for two weeks.
+To support the Chinese counteroffensive in the east, the 15th Army launched a series of attacks at Jiang County starting on May 11, but was ordered to stop on May 23 after the 15th Army claimed that the Japanese had used poison gas which resulted in very many losses among the troops.

-Despite initial enthusiasm for the counteroffensive, it became clear to Wei Lihuang that the Chinese Army could not retake Jincheng and restore the triangle defense area especially after the 37th and 41st Divisions returned to face the South Shanxi Army.
-On June 7, Wei Lihuang ordered a halt for the attack on Jincheng and withdrew for reorganization to preserve combat strength.
+On June 7, three weeks after the start of the counteroffensive, Wei Lihuang ordered a halt for the attack on Jincheng and withdrew for reorganization to preserve combat strength.
 The 27th Army retreated on June 9 and, after running out of supplies from numerous fierce battles, the 71st Army retreated on June 21.